 According to this interpretation of the Trivium, the stages of the Trivium correspond to the normal cognitive development of a child.
-The grammar stage is for acquisition of information and skills, often through memorization.
-This is generally up through about fourth grade level.
+The grammar stage is for the acquisition of information and skills, often through memorization.
+This is generally up through about the fourth-grade.
 In the logic stage, children begin to ask questions, compare and contrast information, make logical connections between bits of information, and learn to formulate arguments.
 Grades five through eight are the normal time period for the logic stage.
-At high school level, students move on to the rhetoric stage where the emphasis is upon learning how to express oneself through speaking and writing.
+At the high school level, students move on to the rhetoric stage where the emphasis is upon learning how to express oneself through speaking and writing.
 Obviously, each stage builds upon and incorporates earlier stages.

 Educational technology has improved significantly in recent years, and that is reflected in the new edition.
 The authors take a more favorable approach to the use of software and online learning since many of the newer resources now offer deep and meaningful learning experiences.

 In Part III The Rhetoric Stage: Ninth Grade Through Twelfth Grade, the chapters covering each subject area now includes a section “How to Put It on the Transcript” that suggests ways to enter course information on a transcript that will make sense to colleges and universities.

 The fourth section of the book is a homeschool primer covering why you should home school, taking your child out of school, the socialization question, planning, grading, record keeping, testing, sports/athletics, helpful resources such as online courses, applying for college, and apprenticeships.

 The book concludes with an extensive and extremely helpful index.